flyteorg/flytesnacks/cookbook/core/extend_flyte/README.rst

 --------------

-:std:ref:`Writing a Backend plugin <extend-plugin-flyte-backend>` makes it possible for users to write extensions for FlytePropeller, which is Flyte's scheduling engine.
-This enables complete control on the visualization and availability of the plugin.
+:std:ref:`Writing a Backend plugin <extend-plugin-flyte-backend>` makes it possible for users to write extensions for FlytePropeller, Flyte's scheduling engine.
+This enables complete control of the visualization and availability of the plugin.

 .. list-table::